*** 20th Anniversary: 2003 to 2023 ***

 In order to address the concerns associated with SO2 emissions from flares, several measures can be taken:

-- Design and operation of flares can be optimized to minimize SO2 release.
+- Engineers can alter the Design and operation of flares to optimize fuel usage and minimize SO2 release.
 You can reduce emissions by using more efficient flare systems, maintaining and inspecting flare equipment, and using advanced combustion control technologies.

 - Flare gas recovery systems capture and use gas that would otherwise be flared.
 If you recover the gas, you can use it as energy or send it to a treatment system to reduce emissions.